 #BicycleCity #Münsterland #PeaceHallHistoricTownHall

 Münster is famous for its many bicycles.
 This beautiful city has a homey feeling and numerous greens and parks to relax in.
 The universities and research institutes have attracted many young people to the city.
-In fact, one out of every five inhabitants is a student.
+In fact, about one out of every five inhabitants is a student.
 The Münsterland is a region rich in tradition in western Germany.

 There are bike paths throughout the city, and there’s even a bicycle garage at the main train station where you can rent, park or have your bike repaired.
 At many stop lights, you are allowed to move to the front of the line of cars so that drivers can see you better.
 If the weather’s bad, you can simply use the public bus lines.
 But if you go on foot, always watch out for oncoming bikers at the traffic lights and intersections.